A Rational Account of Categorization Based on Information Theory: Preliminary Tests of the Theory

 Figure~\ref{fig:exemplar-prototype} shows the average probability of category A for each stimuli over the 10 training segments.
-Our Cobweb system very clearly exhibits the prototype-exemplar transition, where the exception items are misclassified early in learning, show little change in accuracy over the first few segments, and then improve until they are correctly classified around halfway through.
+Our system very clearly exhibits the prototype-exemplar transition, where the exception items are misclassified early in learning, show little change in accuracy over the first few segments, but are correctly classified later in training.

 The aim here was simply to demonstrate that our theory could {\it qualitatively} account for the prototype-exemplar transition.
 Therefore, we arbitrarily set the values of $\alpha$ and max\_nodes to reasonable values that seemed to exhibit the effect.
 We tested several possible values for $\alpha$ and found that it seemed to shift where the exception items transitioned from incorrect to correct and that it was possible to choose values where the transition happened during the first segment or after the final segment.
 For example, when $\alpha < 0.6$, the system correctly classifies all items (including the exception items) starting at the first segment.
 When $\alpha=1$ our results look similar to the HDP predictions.
 However, we discovered that when we set $\alpha=2$, we our system exhibits the phase change behavior observed in Figure~\ref{fig:exemplar-prototype}c, where no improvement in the exception items is observed in the first few segments.
 We believe that the greater value for $\alpha$ leads the system to favor the formation and use of prototypes as it needs to form larger categories to overpower the stronger uniform feature prior.
 The phase change occurs when the system gains enough exposures to the exception that it forms distinct concepts (i.e., prototypes) to represent them.